Poll: Who is the Mariners’ best pitcher right now?

 MarinersSports Poll: Who is the Mariners’ best pitcher right now?
-Originally published April 10, 2017 at 3:58 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Email Newsletter Sign-up Custom-curated news highlights, delivered weekday mornings.
+Originally published April 10, 2017 at 3:58 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Seahawks Fan Fix Your weekly dose of off-the-wall news about the Seahawks.
+Delivered Friday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
+Next StoryJames Paxton dominant as Mariners blank Astros in home opener Previous StoryPhotos: Mariners beat the Astros in home opener

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.